UKPLab/icmi2018-multimodal-debates/README.md

 Project maintainer: Pedro Santos (@pedrobisp)

 This repository contains experimental software and is published for the sole purpose of giving additional background details.

+The debate is available online at YouTube: https://youtu.be/Hybsgj1MIZ4

+The debate is segmented into turns, where each turn consists of a politician talking without a major interruption by the other politician or one of the journalists.
+Small interruptions can occur though.